luxonis/depthai-docs-website/source/pages/faq.rst

 Embedded CV/AI requires all sorts of different shapes/sizes/permutations.
 And so we have a variety of options to meet these needs.
 Below is a quick/dirty summary for the ~10,000-foot view of the options:

 - **USB3C with Onboard Cameras** (`BW1098OBC <https://shop.luxonis.com/products/bw10980bc>`__) - Great for quickly using DepthAI with a computer.
   All cameras are onboard, and it has a USB3C connection which can be used with any USB3 or USB2 host.
+This is the basis for OAK-D.

 - **USB3C with Modular Cameras** (`BW1098FFC <https://shop.luxonis.com/products/depthai-usb3-edition>`__) - Great for prototyping flexibility.
   Since the cameras are modular, you can place them at various stereo baselines.
 This flexibility comes with a trade -